atran01/week7codepath/README.md

       - 3: Insert the payload (Contains a line of script that has a vast amount of characters) to the comment.
       - 4: Save the page and observe what happens.

-1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
-    - Vulnerability types:
-    - Tested in version:
-    - Fixed in version:
-  - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:

 ## Assets

 List any additional assets, such as scripts or files